-After a trial run of poetry and short prose in July, SHC now seeks to dedicate space for a quarterly anthology that houses and celebrates creative literary expression about anything related to sleep and dreams.
+After a trial run of poetry and short prose in July, SHC has now dedicated time and space for a digital literary quarterly that houses and celebrates creative literary expression about anything related to sleep and dreams.

 While SHC is a news/curation site, I (the curator) think including art that conveys the value and importance of sleep can be just as inspiring and efficacious, so I want to make sure this effort works for all involved.

 This is stepping a bit outside the box of traditional medical advocacy, but that’s precisely why I’m doing it.

 On a larger scale, we all need better tools for talking about health problems, and literature is one of the best tools to break down barriers.
 I’ve learned this first hand as a creative writer/editor diagnosed with MS, seeking out illness narratives rather than bland facts and research studies.